pyatyispyatil/flame-chart-js/README.md

 ```

 After applying this style, the blocks of the flame chart will be 20 pixels high instead of 16 pixels.

+To learn more about styles, you can take a look at [the example](https://pyatyispyatil.github.io/flame-chart-js) -
+all styles will be available in one of the dropdowns on the left side of the interface.

 ##### Custom Tooltip